Women's rights: 16th and 17th century Europe

-Customary laws favoured men more than women.
-For example, inheritance among the elites in Italy, England, Scandinavia and France was passed on to the eldest male heir.
-In all of the regions, the laws also gave men substantial powers over the lives, property and bodies of their wives.
-However, there were some improvements for women as opposed to ancient custom; for example, they could inherit in the absence of their brothers, do certain trades without their husbands, and widows could receive dower.

-In areas governed by Roman-based written laws, women were under male guardianship in matters involving property and law, with fathers overseeing daughters, husbands overseeing wives and uncles or male relatives overseeing widows.

-Throughout Europe, women's legal status centered around their marital status while marriage itself was the biggest factor in restricting women's autonomy.
-Custom, statute and practice not only reduced women's rights and freedoms but prevented single or widowed women from holding public office on the justification that they might one day marry.

 According to English Common Law, which developed from the 12th century onward, all property which a wife held at the time of marriage became a possession of her husband.
 Eventually, English courts forbade a husband's transferring property without the consent of his wife, but he still retained the right to manage it and to receive the money which it produced.
 French married women suffered from restrictions on their legal capacity which were removed only in 1965.
 In the 16th century, the Reformation in Europe allowed more women to add their voices, including the English writers Jane Anger, Aemilia Lanyer, and the prophetess Anna Trapnell.
 English and American Quakers believed that men and women were equal.
 Many Quaker women were preachers.
 Despite relatively greater freedom for Anglo-Saxon women, until the mid-19th century, writers largely assumed that a patriarchal order was a natural order that had always existed.
 This perception was not seriously challenged until the 18th century when Jesuit missionaries found matrilineality in native North American peoples.